ohsu-cedar-comp-hub/cfRNA-seq-pipeline-Ngo-manuscript-2019/README.md

     * Here, we run `DESeq2` on the genecounts table, which generates an RDS object and rlog
         * This includes the DE analysis across all samples
         * Output is located in the `results/diffexp/ directory`
-    * From the dds object generated, we extract the normalized counts and generate a table with the results
-        * Output is `results/tables/{project_id}_normed_counts.txt`
 2) Generating plots
     * From the RDS object, we generate a collection of informative plots.
 These include:
         * *PCA Plot*